doublesharp/validated-field-for-acf/readme.txt

 3. Configure validated fields within the Advanced Custom Fields menus

 == Frequently Asked Questions ==
-= I've activated the Validated Fields plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed, and that it is activated.
+= I've activated the Validated Field plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed, and that it is activated.
 Validated Field will appear as a new input type in the field group editor.

+= Configuration Options =
+Global configurations for the Validated Field plugin can be found in the WordPress Admin under `Custom Fields > Validated Field Settings`.

 == Screenshots ==
 1. Example configuration to validate a telephone number field.